tushar9604/BooksAPI/README.md

 # BooksAPI
-For managing books in the library
+An assignment project for developing APIs for managing books in a library.
+APIs developed using NodeJs and Mongo DB.